tommyboyhacking/OnlyReconYouNeed/README.md

 # OnlyReconYouNeed

+Quick and dirty script to pull subs and check statuses / titles.

-Only real level of recon I use when bug hunting
+Basically automating the limited recon tools I use when hunting

 Requirements